Compressed air dryer: Membrane dryer

 Membrane air dryers depress the incoming dew point.
-Most dryers have a challenge air dew point and pressure specification.
-So if the inlet dew point is lower than the specified challenge air then the outlet dew point is even lower than specified.
-For example, a dryer could be rated at a -40 °C (−40 °F) dew point with a challenge of 21 °C (70 °F) dew point and 100 psig.
-If the incoming air has an inlet dew point of only 0 °C (32 °F), the outlet dew point will be somewhat less.
-Pressure also plays a role.
-If the pressure is higher than the rated specification then the outlet dew point will be lowered.
-This lowering of the outlet dew point is due to the longer residence time that the air has inside the membrane.
-Using the spec above, an operating pressure of 120 psig will yield a lower outlet dew point than specified.
-The extent of the improvement is dependent on the nature of the membrane and could vary among manufacturers.
-Several manufacturers have commercially available membrane driers.
+Membrane air dryers tend to change the dew point by a fixed increment, meaning that if the membrane air dryer can lower the dew point by 60 C, it will do this whether the incoming air has a dew point of 50 C or 10 C. The pressure of incoming air also affects the ability of the membrane to dry the incoming air, and a higher inlet pressure will typically yield a larger drop in dew point than a lower inlet pressure.
+This is largely due to the increased partial pressure differential between the gas-water mixture on the wet side and dry side of the membrane.

-Membrane air dryers are designed to operate continuously, 24 hours per day, 7 days per week.
-Membrane air dryers are quiet, reliable and require no electricity to operate.
+Membrane air dryers are designed to operate continuously.
+Membrane air dryers are quiet, reliable and require no electricity to operate on compressed gas.
 If set up and operated properly, membrane dryers can produce extremely low dew points.
 For this reason they are very common in laboratories, medical facilities and specialty manufacturing environments where limited amounts of high quality compressed air is required.
 They are usually set up as a point-of-use dryer and provide the best service when used in a second or third stage role.
 The delicate nature of the equipment and how it is used makes them generally unsuitable for more mainstream or industrial applications.
 Membrane air dryers are used in pneumatic components, spray painting, laser plenum purge, air bearings, air spindles, medical equipment, air guns and pneumatic brakes for vehicles and trains.